Danae-Gielisse/probabilistic_EPF/README.md

 3. run params_to_percentile.py to convert the distribution parameters in 99 percentiles forecasts.
 4. run ensemble.py to do the vertical- and horizontal aggregration.

+### Ensembles
+1. run stat_nn_ens.py to obtain the quantiles of the probabilistic forecasts for the ensembles

 ### Benchmarks
 1. run naive.py to create forecasts with the naive method.
-2. run stat_benchmarks.py to create forecasts for Stat-QRM and Stat-qEns
+2. run stat_benchmarks.py to create forecasts for Stat-QRM and Stat-qEns.
-3. run QRA_nn.py to create forecasts for DNN-QRA
+3. run QRA_nn.py to create forecasts for DNN-QRA.
-4. run QRM_nn.py to create forecasts for DNN-QRM
+4. run QRM_nn.py to create forecasts for DNN-QRM.

 ## Evaluation of (probabilistic) electricity price forecasts
 - run evaluate_point_forecasts.py to obtain the MAE and the RMSE for all the methods.